 “Profession and Performance,” the theme of the 2021 Annual Conference on Virginia Woolf, calls to mind not only Woolf’s sense of herself as a writer (her profession) but also the set of specialized occupations she takes up in "A Room of One’s Own" (1929) and "Three Guineas" (1938), areas of study and livelihoods traditionally reserved for the sons of educated men.
-It also invokes the ACVW’s commitment over the past three decades to the arts, to theater, to music, to the spoken word, and to the resonances of these media with the performance / performativity of Woolf’s life and writing.
-“Profession and Performance” might also encourage us to reflect on the ACVW’s rich history and to consider the ways in which the professions of those who support and attend the conference might be changing.
-As an event open to all scholars, students and common readers of Woolf and Woolfian connections, we encourage 2021 participants to sound and explore echoes of past professions and performances in our present ones—especially as we face the constraints of the ongoing pandemic and the too-familiar campaigns of emboldened fascisms, but also the resilient and defiant hopes of the young, wayward, rebellious, and courageous.
+It also invokes the ACVW’s commitment over the past three decades to the arts, including theater, music, dance, spoken word, and the resonances of these and other media with the performance and the performativity of Woolf’s life and writing.
+“Profession and Performance” might also encourage us to reflect on the ACVW’s rich history of drawing people together and to consider how the professions of those who support and attend the conference might be changing.
+As an event open to all scholars, students, performers, and common readers of Woolf and Woolfian connections, we encourage 2021 participants to sound and explore echoes of past professions and performances in our present ones—especially as we face the constraints of the ongoing pandemic and the too-familiar campaigns of emboldened fascisms, but also the resilient and defiant hopes of the young, wayward, rebellious, and courageous.

 - contemporary adaptations of Woolf, her circles, or her work on stage / screen (e.g., "Vita and Virginia"; "Life in Squares"; etc.)